Crete hero image

 How Churches Use Crete

-• Serve mountain villages through agroforestry, refugee support, and hospitality ministry near Rethymno.
+• Serve mountain villages through agroforestry support, refugee ministry, and hospitality near Rethymno.

 • Explore southern coastal sites like Matala caves or Loutro for creation care and reflective worship.